young917/EdgeDependentNodeLabel/README.md

 |__ hypergraph_pos.txt          # used for edge-dependent node labels; i-th line indicates depending on i-th hyperedge v_1's label, v_2's label, ... (same order as hypergraph.txt)
 |__ [valid/test]_hindex_0.txt   # used for splitting train/valid/test
 ```
+*Due to the large size of the dataset, only 'StackOverflowBiology' is visible now in the anonymous GitHub*

 (2) **Benchmark Task**